Admissions Open For Community Health Learning Programme (CHLP) 2026-27

 Participants come from varying backgrounds, already working or with a keen interest in working in the health sector.
 They come from different regions across India and speak different languages.
 Peer learning is encouraged through group formation for assignments.

-13. What is the duration of the programme?
+11. What is the duration of the programme?

-15. Is it a full-time or part-time programme?
+12. Is it a full-time or part-time programme?

-It is a part-time hybrid programme, and you can continue with your current work.
+- It is a part-time hybrid programme, and you can continue with your current work.

-16. How many hours per week should I devote to the programme?
+13. How many hours per week should I devote to the programme?

 Participants will need to dedicate more than 10 to 12 hours/week to the programme.
 You are encouraged to give more time to focused reading and learning, so as to build your competence and confidence to be able to function effectively and independently in a work situation.
+Your future workplaces will expect you to perform tasks independently as well as through team work.

 Selected candidates are encouraged to keep your organisation informed of your participation in the CHLP.
 You could possibly get full or part sponsorship from your organisation as part of the personnel/ staff development policies of the organisation.

-18. Do I have to be based in SOCHARA, Bengaluru for the duration of the programme?
+15. Do I have to be based in SOCHARA, Bengaluru for the duration of the programme?

-No. This is a hybrid programme with both online and in-person sessions (in Bengaluru)
+No. This is a hybrid programme with both online and in-person sessions (in Bengaluru).

-19. Can I discontinue the programme at any time?
+16. Can I discontinue the programme at any time?

 We encourage you to apply only if you are sure of being a part of this programme for one entire year.
 We acknowledge that unanticipated circumstances can occur which may force you to take a break or discontinue.
 We will provide as much support as possible in that situation to make it possible for you to complete the programme.